tardate/LittleCodingKata/perl/longest-coprime-subsequence/README.md

 }
 ```

-Then a fist take on the `longestCoprimeSubsequence` function just brute forces the GCD calculation for all pairs in the list,
+Then a first take on the `longestCoprimeSubsequence` function just brute forces the GCD calculation for all pairs in the list,
 and keeps track of the longest coprime list found.

 ```perl